Astro-Sean/autophot/README.md

 which solve-field
 ```

 It should be something similar to /usr/local/Cellar/astrometry-net/0.85_1/solve-field (although maybe not exactly).
-Move our data folder to this directory using:
+Move our *data* folder to the parent directory using:

 ```bash
 cd ../